 - Contact the Vice President for Business Operations’ office to arrange for the use of a temporary office space.

-- Contact Information Systems & Services to get computers installed in your temporary office space.
+- Contact Information Technology to get computers installed in your temporary office space.

-- Contact Voice Telecommunications to change your phone lines to ring in your temporary office space.
+- Contact Telecommunications to change your phone lines to ring in your temporary office space.

 - Arrange for signs directing your customers to you.